ProjectEvergreen/wcc/docs/pages/docs.md

 The JSX transformation will now also do the following:

-1. Map each member instance to an entry in the `observedAttributes` array
+1. Map each Signal to an entry in the `observedAttributes` array
 1. Automatically handle / generate `attributeChangedCallback` updates
 1. Setup effects (and tear them down in `disconnectedCallback`)